In this article we will look at:

 Make sure the doctor explains the procedure in detail and you are aware of the side effects if any.

-What is the price of scalp reduction surgery in India?
+What is the cost of scalp reduction surgery in India?

 The approximate cost of scalp reduction surgery in India is Rs.
 150,000.